Cabbage and Black-Eyed Pea Soup

 This Cabbage and Black-Eyed Pea Soup is the perfect slow cooker soup recipe for New Year’s Day!
-Packed with black-eyed peas, onions, bell pepper, cabbage, and tomatoes for an easy, comforting soup.
+It’s packed with black-eyed peas, onions, bell pepper, cabbage, and tomatoes for an easy, comforting soup.

 Ingredients for Black Eyed Pea Soup